GMDU/zoglin/docs/index.md

 # Welcome to Zoglin
+*The result of bringing MCFunction in to the overworld...*

 **Zoglin is a little language that compiles into a datapack.**
 It focuses on creating simple, clean abstractions for datapack concepts, to allow the user to craft the datapack they desire.